fdazen/fda-documentation/messages_and_emails.md

 ##**Email Rules**

-_Email rules_ is the tool that enables you to send automatic emails outside the sphere of any key event proper of a guest’s stay (reservation confirmation, check-in, check-out, and cancellation).
+_Email rules_ is the tool that enables you to send automatic emails outside the sphere of any folio activity (reservation confirmation, check-in, check-out, and cancellation).
 Differently from the _Automated Emails_ where those emails are triggered by some change in the status of a reservation folio, _Email Rules_ do not have any constrain in terms of the time at which the email is sent: you simply set the condition yourself!
 This comes useful when you want to send a remainder to your guests for their upcoming arrival or at times when you want to send a "thank you" message to your guests after their stay.

 {{site.data.alerts.important}} You will have to have both Email Templates enabled and Guest Messages set up before placing Email Rules. {{site.data.alerts.end}}